V-Sekai/unidot_importer/README.md

 ## Features

-- Translates unity filetypes (such as .unity or .mat) to Godot native scene or resource types.
+- Translates Unity filetypes (such as .unity or .mat) to Godot native scene or resource types.
 - Supports both binary and text YAML encoding
 - Implementation of an asset database for unity assets by GUID
 - Unity Package Importer and translation shim.